-One of the main factors why is because most store bought products are now full of salt, yeast extracts, natural flavors and preservatives.
+One of the main factors why is because most store bought products are now full of salt, yeast extracts and preservatives.

 Broths typically have meat on the nutrition facts while stock has bones.
 Think of a chicken soup broth.

-In terms of nutrition, both have 10-30 calories per serving with 0-2g protein 1-2g carbs and 1 g fat.
+In terms of nutrition, both have 10-30 calories per serving with 0-2g proteins, 1-2g carbs and 1 g fat.

 Beef Broth Uses

-Simply substitute broth for water in your recipe and you'll hav a delicious flavor in your rice.
+Simply substitute broth for water in your recipe and you'll have a delicious flavor in your rice.
 It also freezes very well for later access.

 Beef Stock Uses

-Beef stock is more versatile, it can be used for the following:
+Beef stock versatile and can be used for the following:

-- To adjust the taste in finished dishes.
+- To adjust the flavor in finished meals.

-- To deglaze a pan with wine, add flavor and make gravy, sauce or soup.
+- To deglaze a pan with wine, add flavor and make gravy, sauce or stew.